 At UMass Amherst, we are committed to fostering equity and inclusivity in every classroom, whether physical or virtual.
-Our ADA Compliance Training for Instructors, AccessibleU, provides the knowledge, tools, and resources you need to design courses that meet ADA standards and support all students effectively.
+Our WCAG Compliance Training for Instructors, AccessibleU, provides the knowledge, tools, and resources you need to design courses that meet federal and state accessibility standards and support all students effectively.

 This course is only available to UMass Amherst faculty and staff.